clasqm/freedos-repo/Development.md

 + **Borland** <u>Turbo Pascal 1.0 / 3.02 / 5.5</u>, <u>Turbo C++ 1.01</u>, and <u>Turbo C 2.01</u> - Available as freeware from the [Embarcadero Museum](http://edn.embarcadero.com/museum).
     + Sorry, the license does not allow me to repackage these programs.
     + You will need to register an account with Embarcadero and receive their advertising email forever to get these languages.
 Or you could try [10 Minute Mail](https://10minutemail.com/10MinuteMail/index.html) for a temporary email address.
+    + A selection of TurboC programs can be downloaded [here](https://sourceforge.net/projects/tcprogs/).
     + All come with very nice IDEs.
 Turbo Pascal 5.5 pictured below.

 ![turbop55](./imgs/turbop55.jpg)

 + [BREXX](./zip/brexx.zip) 2.0 - A REXX interpreter
 by Vassilis N. Vlachoudis